bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 ### Step 2 : Create S3 buckets

-Create **two S3 buckets (Source bucket and one for pre-extractor which we will use in our configuration)** in region of your choice.
+Create **two S3 buckets (Source bucket and other for pre-extractor which we will use in our configuration)** in region of your choice.
 For the tutorial create in us-west-2 region.

 For basics of how to create S3 bucket refer [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)

-Once the **first source bucket** is created, we will create folders
+Once the **first source bucket** is created, we will create below folder

 - documents/